Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 At the end of any recipe you make, you should return a summary dictionary of the main inputs and outputs.
 This can currently be done with one of several possible functions:

-1. `quacc.schemas.calc.summarize_run`: This function is used to summarize a typical run that is done through ASE.
+1. {obj}`quacc.schemas.calc.summarize_run`: This function is used to summarize a typical run that is done through ASE.
 It summarizes the inputs and outputs by pulling them from the ASE calculator and `Atoms` object.
 This is the most common function to use but also the most limited.

-2. `quacc.schemas.calc.summarize_opt_run`: This function is used to summarize a relaxation run that is specifically carried out via an ASE `Optimizer`.
+2. {obj}`quacc.schemas.calc.summarize_opt_run`: This function is used to summarize a relaxation run that is specifically carried out via an ASE `Optimizer`.
 This is the only way ASE `Optimizer` runs can be summarized within Quacc.

-3. `quacc.schemas.cclib.summarize_run`: This function is used to summarize the inputs and outputs of a run for codes that are supported by [cclib](https://cclib.github.io/data.html).
-When possible, this is preferred over `quacc.schemas.calc.summarize_run` because cclib will generate a more detailed summary than ASE can provide.
+3. {obj}`quacc.schemas.cclib.summarize_run`: This function is used to summarize the inputs and outputs of a run for codes that are supported by [cclib](https://cclib.github.io/data.html).
+When possible, this is preferred over {obj}`quacc.schemas.calc.summarize_run` because cclib will generate a more detailed summary than ASE can provide.
 It is also more standardized across different codes.

-4. `quacc.schemas.vasp.summarize_run`: This function is used to summarize a VASP run.
+4. {obj}`quacc.schemas.vasp.summarize_run`: This function is used to summarize a VASP run.
 It has been custom-made for VASP based on the schema present in [`emmet-core`](https://github.com/materialsproject/emmet/blob/de2d700ef58f04622fa3ab01870e562b1387b696/emmet-core/emmet/core/vasp/calculation.py#L394).

 ## Changelog

-We keep a `CHANGELOG.md` file in the base directory of the `quacc` code.
+We keep a [`CHANGELOG.md`](https://github.com/arosen93/quacc/blob/main/CHANGELOG.md) file in the base directory of the `quacc` code.
 Before submitting your PR, be sure to update the `CHANGELOG.md` file under the "Unreleased" section with a brief description of your changes.
 The `CHANGELOG.md` file follows the [Keep a Changelog](https://keepachangelog.com) format.

 ## Style Guidelines